Summary:

 Fat tire eBikes have wide, oversized tires (typically 4 inches or larger), designed for low ground pressure so that they can handle soft or unstable terrain like snow, sand, and mud.

-eMTBs, on the other hand, are designed specifically for off-roading—with features like suspension, more aggressive tread patterns, and frame geometry intended for handling more aggressive inclines and obstacles.
+eMTBs, on the other hand, are designed specifically for off-roading.
+They come with features like suspension, more aggressive tread patterns, and frame geometry intended for handling more aggressive inclines and obstacles.
 While an eMTB can have wider tires, they are usually not as wide as those on fat-tire eBikes.

 How long do fat-tire eBike tires last?